mozilla-l10n/documentation/products/searchplugins/setup_searchplugins.md

 ? browser/locales/searchplugins/wikipedia-ur.xml
 ```

-I need to add the new files.
+You need to add the new files.

 ```BASH
 $ hg add browser/locales/searchplugins